Primary Navigation Mobile

 Irritations emerge

-While there’s a lot to like about the Corolla Commercial, there are a few things that take the shine off the experience.
+While there’s much to like about the Corolla Commercial, there are a few things that take the shine off the experience.
 The phone shelf that appears so convenient at first has a pretty fundamental flaw.
-The shape of the moulding covers a central charging port, which my phone has, so plug it in there.
+The shape of the moulding covers a central charging port, which my phone has, so you can’t plug it in there.
 The infotainment system now refuses to connect to Android Auto – I must book it into a service centre to have that investigated.
 And it turns out you need a subscription for the satnav.

 Then there’s the powertrain.
 The engine can function as a generator, feeding electricity into the hybrid system’s battery.
 It usually does so when you back off the throttle at high speed.
-That’s great in principle, but generator mode causes the engine revs to spike up to the top of the range, at which point engine noise is unpleasantly loud and there’s a strong vibration through the pedals.
+That’s great in principle, but generator mode causes the revs to spike up to the top of the range, at which point engine noise is unpleasantly loud and there’s a strong vibration through the pedals.

 Toyota Corolla Commercial - Long-term update